 - Under the ‘Partitions Found’ section, choose the desired partition and click Scan.

 Step 4: Let the scan process complete.
 Click OK after the scan is over.
 If needed, you can abort the scanning process in between after the initial phase by clicking Stop.
 Also, you can save the current scan information that lets you postpone the recovery process.
 This scan information can be loaded later to recover your crucial data.
 Just make sure the affected drive is connected to your Mac before loading the scan information.

 Step 5: Click on a file to see the preview.
 Select the desired files from the list and click Recover.

 Step 6: On the Recover message box, click Browse and locate the destination where you wish to save your recovered data.
 Click Save.
 The recovered data from the corrupt APFS SSD will be saved at your desired location.

 Note: The trial version of Stellar Data Recovery Professional for Mac allows unlimited free SSD scan and file preview.
 To save your recoverable data from the corrupt SSD, activate the software.

 To know more about the software and the data recovery method, watch the following video:

 Mac SSD corruption is quite common.
-So, to protect yourself from data loss, back up your Macintosh HD by using the Time machine.
-In case you don’t have Time Machine backup, try the three methods mentioned in the blog to repair SSD corruption.
+So, to protect yourself from data loss, back up your Mac using the Time machine backup drive.
+If you don’t have Time Machine backup, try the three methods mentioned in the blog to repair SSD corruption.
 But it is always advisable to select the right approach when it comes to your precious data.

-Stellar Data Recovery Professional for Mac is one such solution that you must implement immediately and restore your lost and deleted data from a severely corrupt, formatted, or inaccessible APFS SSD.
-The software can also help you recover your inaccessible data from a corrupt HFS/HFS+ formatted hard drive or any other storage medium formatted in ex-FAT, FAT, or NTFS.
+Stellar Data Recovery Professional for Mac is one such solution that you must implement immediately and restore your lost and deleted data from a severely corrupt, formatted, or inaccessible SSD.
+The software can also help you recover your data from a corrupt APFS, HFS+, or HFS formatted drive or any other storage medium formatted in ex-FAT, FAT, or NTFS.